dpmerrell/TrialMDP/README.md

 ```
 The `TrialMDP` package uses SQLite to write its output to a database.

 * Install the `TrialMDP` package.
-We aren't on CRAN yet -- for now we recommend using `devtools`:
+We aren't on CRAN yet&mdash;for now we recommend using `devtools`:
 ```R
 > library("devtools")
 Loading required package: usethis